 Starting a different antibiotic

-People with more severe diarrhoea or colitis will normally be given an antibiotic that is known to kill C. difficile.
+People with more severe diarrhoea or inflammation of the colon (colitis) will normally be given an antibiotic that is known to kill C. difficile.
 This is usually vancomycin or metronidazole.
 Symptoms then usually ease within 2-3 days.
-In severe cases, prompt treatment with vancomycin or metronidazole may ease any colitis and prevent perforation of the colon.
+In severe cases, prompt treatment with vancomycin or metronidazole may ease any colitis and prevent perforation (rupture) of the colon.

 As with any cause for diarrhoea, it is important that you replace the fluids that are lost in the diarrhoea.
 This may be by drinking extra fluids.
-Sometimes, if you have severe diarrhoea and become dehydrated, fluids need to be given either by nasogastric tube (a tube that passes through your nose directly into your stomach) or via a drip into your veins.
-See separate leaflet called Gastroenteritis in Adults for more information about fluid replacement.
+Sometimes, if you have severe diarrhoea and become lacking in fluid in the body (dehydrated), fluids need to be given.
+This is done either by a tube that passes through your nose directly into your stomach (a nasogastric tube) or via a drip into your veins.
+See separate leaflet called Gastroenteritis in Adults for more details.

 Surgery in rare cases

 In the small number of cases that progress into fulminant colitis, surgery may be needed, especially if the colon perforates.